ualberta-vision-robotics/cmput428labs/_projects/warp_tutorial.md

 ## Overview

 This page will cover warping with OpenCV.
-We will show how to warp by manually finding our warped coordinates and then show how we can use OpenCV's built in functions.
+We will show how to warp images by manually finding our warped coordinates.
+We will also show how we can use OpenCV's built in functions.
 We first define the warp functions:

 \begin{equation}
 \mathrm{~W}(\mathbf{x}, \mathbf{p})=\binom{\mathrm{p}_1 \mathrm{x}+\mathrm{p}_3 \mathrm{y}+\mathrm{p}_5}{\mathrm{p}_2 \mathrm{x}+\mathrm{p}_4 \mathrm{y}+\mathrm{p}_6} \\